Chancellor faces calls for wealth tax a week before second Budget

 Mr Polanski said: “Our message to Rachel Reeves is simple: cut bills, tax billionaires.”

-The Greens have proposed a 1% tax on wealth above £10 million, rising to 2% on wealth of more than £1 billion, claiming this will raise £14.8 billion a year.
+The Greens have proposed a 1 per cent tax on wealth above £10m, rising to 2 per cent on wealth of more than £1bn, claiming this will raise £14.8bn a year.

-But experts at Tax Policy Associates have argued such a tax would be “high-risk” and could raise much less while causing significant damage to growth.
+But experts at think tank Tax Policy Associates have argued such a tax would be “high risk” and could raise much less while causing significant damage to growth.

-Meanwhile, think tank IPPR said the Chancellor needed to “pick the right fights” at the Budget by taxing people with “unfair advantages and profits” before raising money from “working households”.
+Meanwhile, the Institute for Public Policy Research (IPPR) said the chancellor needed to “pick the right fights” at the Budget by taxing people with “unfair advantages and profits” before raising money from “working households”.

 Ms Reeves is reported to have told a group of loyalist MPs that she plans to raise taxes on the wealthiest, including through changes to property levies.

-The Chancellor suggested to MPs during a reception in Number 11 on Monday that she could increase taxes on the most valuable properties in the country, according to the i Paper.
+The chancellor suggested to MPs during a reception in No 11 on Monday that she could increase taxes on the most valuable properties in the country, according to The i Paper.

 IPPR also called for national insurance to be levied on landlords and a reform of gambling taxes, before even considering broader measures such as extending the freeze on income tax thresholds.